A paper by DXC Leading Edge

 Out of tune: Outdated technology and processes get exposed

-The pandemic is credited — rightly — with accelerating digital change in organisations.
+The pandemic is credited — rightly — with accelerating digital change in organizations.
 But it is important to remember that the pandemic demonstrated that business was out of tune before the virus disrupted daily lives.
 Too many business improvement programs were called transformational, yet hybrid technology environments — on-premises and cloud — were deployed without full exploitation of the possibilities of enterprise cloud computing.
 As a result, legacy technology and outdated business processes that supported the continued use of these technologies remained in place.
-Data was hoarded in silos that prevented a true business-wide analysis of the situation an organisation found itself in.
+Data was hoarded in silos that prevented a true business-wide analysis of the situation an organization found itself in.

 Sadly, it took the ultimate form of disruption to shine a light into these dark corners of the enterprise.
-Faced with a complete inability to carry on as normal, organisations and team members found they could work in different ways — that the technology they had been using was, in truth, not fit for purpose.
+Faced with a complete inability to carry on as normal, organizations and team members found they could work in different ways — that the technology they had been using was, in truth, not fit for purpose.
 In addition, old business processes are not helpful when the business is being operated from a kitchen bench, spare bedroom, dining table or even the garden shed.
 All of these had the potential to lower the security threshold of the business — and unfortunately, those less scrupulous in our societies exploited those weaknesses.

 Evolution of business and technology harmony

 The future of business and technology harmony is bright.
 Enterprise technology has been on a journey from poor alignment in the early 2000s to today's technology-empowered business lines, and to a near future where business and technology changes are one and the same.
 When business and technology are in harmony, they jointly adapt and change according to business need, customer expectations or opportunity.
 No longer is change, in either business process or technology, a discrete project with expectations and outcomes.
 Change becomes a constant state of business and technology.